APPLYING FOR SOCIAL SECURITY DISABILITY

 If your claim is denied you can reapply.
 It is important that you not delay and should reapply within 60 days.
 If you are still denied, you can asked to have an administrative law judge called an ALJ review your medical record after which he will give his decision as to whether you are allowed or denied benefits.

 There are certain social security rules which the general public is unaware of when applying for disability.
-These social security rules plus other important information are gone over in great detail in my Ebook which also includes an audiobook for instant download.
+These social security rules plus other important information are gone over in great detail in my Ebook for instant download.

 THE ADVANTAGE OF USING AN ATTORNEY